ONSdigital/rm-notify-gateway/README.md

 # Notify Gateway Service
 This repository contains the Notify Gateway service.
 This microservice is a web service implemented using [Spring Boot](http://projects.spring.io/spring-boot/).
 It provides a wrapper around [GOV.UK Notify](https://www.notifications.service.gov.uk/), offering both a RESTful and queue interface to clients.

+The Notify Gateway provides an interface for Response Management to send communications to users using the [GOV.UK Notify](https://www.gov.uk/government/publications/govuk-notify/govuk-notify) service.
+It is implemented using [Spring Boot](http://projects.spring.io/spring-boot/).

 ## Running
     mvn clean install
     cd notifygatewaysvc